p0deje/seckit/README.md

 # Installation

 1. Extract archive with module to contributed modules directory.
-2. Enable it on Site Building -> Modules page.
+2. Enable it on Modules page.
-3. Settings of module are available on http://www.example.com/admin/settings/seckit
+3. Settings of module are available on http://www.example.com/admin/config/system/seckit

 # Features